 Alongside her artistic practice, Ginn enjoys mentoring aspiring artists and serves as a volunteer for equestrian therapy for children.

-Among many others, a few notable awards and shows are
+Among many others, here are a few notable awards and shows are

 - Ellsworth Kelly Award, a national by-invitation grant presented by the Foundation for Contemporary Arts, New York.